ereslibre/applications-in-a-cloud-native-world/src/kubernetes/components.md

 ## The Kubelet

 The *Kubelet* is the Kubernetes node agent.
-It runs on every machine that is part of our cluster, and is another client.
+It runs on every machine that is part of our cluster, and is another *API Server* client.

 Let's draw it.